• Coconut Oil

 The Advantages of Using Diatomaceous Earth (DE):

 Diatomaceous earth is an effective yet inexpensive way of controlling both external and internal parasites in your pooch.
-It is a safe, non-toxic substance made up from crushed freshwater organism and marine life fossils that could be deadly to any insect but completely harmless to pets.
-In addition, diatomaceous earth has been found out to absorb toxic compounds and matters like methyl mercury, endotoxins, e-coli, viruses, drug and pesticide residues, and even protein.
+It is a safe, non-toxic substance made up of a crushed freshwater organism and marine life fossils that could be deadly to any insect but completely harmless to pets.
+In addition, diatomaceous earth has been found out to absorb toxic compounds and matters like methyl mercury, endotoxins, e-Coli, viruses, drug and pesticide residues, and even protein.
 As a result, this natural remedy has become very valuable as a colon cleanser, detox solution, and digestive aid.

-How Diatomaceous Earth Works and How to Use it:
+How Diatomaceous Earth Works and How to Use It:

 DE is generally a powder made of micro-skeletons of deceased diatoms.
-It’s mode of action in terms of insect/parasite control is mainly mechanical.
+Its mode of action in terms of insect/parasite control is mainly mechanical.
 Those microscopic sharp edges of powdered diatoms have sharp edges that when comes in contact with the insect/parasite, can pierce through its protective coating.
 As a result, these irritants and their larvae get dehydrated and die.

 When using diatomaceous earth, consider the following guidelines: